bulib/dataWebsite/manage/writing-a-dmp.md

 When managing data, it is crucial to think about storage, backup and security.
 These are key components to your data management plan and, because they can require using institutional resources, they are best planned for ahead of time.
 If you're working with sensitive data or data that involves human research subjects, a data security plan is critical.

-Planning <<suggestion:Creating?>> file permissions for your research team and <<suggestion:planning?>> how everyone will access the data will not only save time but also could save you large headaches <<suggestion: maybe explain what type of problems you could face down the road>> if your data is shared inappropriately.
-Some good questions are:
+Planning who will have access to what is an import<ant> step in managing your data.
+Pla<n>ning and implementing a file permissions structure for your research team will not only save time but also prevent inappropriate access to sensitive data and the mishandling of personally identifiable information.
+Additionally, should your personal laptop or desktop become damaged, ensuring you have a backup plan for your data could save your research project.

 + Where will your data be stored?
 + What is your backup plan for the data?